tristanmontoya/vhpc-hydrotools/README.md

 docker compose up -d
 ```

 Because `docker compose down` removes containers, the SSH host key may change the next time the cluster is recreated.
 If that happens, remove the stale SSH key as described above.

-To destroy the cluster state completely, including named Docker volumes (i.e., all your data), use the following command:
+To destroy the cluster state completely, including named Docker volumes, use the following command:

 ```sh
 docker compose down --volumes
 ```
-This will remove all files in the shared workspace and reset the cluster to a clean state.
-Use this command with caution!

 For more complete cluster usage instructions, configuration information,
 security notes, and the upstream licence, see the